gocha/ida-snes-ldr/README.md

 **IMPORTANT NOTICE**:
 The SNES loader was forked from [IDA SDK 6.8](https://www.hex-rays.com/products/ida/support/download.shtml), published by [Hex-Rays](https://www.hex-rays.com/).
 In IDA 7.0, Hey-Rays has made breaking changes on IDA API design and has been released an [migrating guide](https://www.hex-rays.com/products/ida/7.0/docs/api70_porting_guide.shtml).
-I don't plan to maintain this project to follow new IDA API design at the moment.
+I don't plan to maintain this repository to follow new IDA API design at the moment.
 I think I will try to make an IDAPython plugin from scratch instead, when I seriously need an extension for SNES reverse engineering, but I really don't need that very soon.

+**To IDA 7.x users**: You can find the source code in the official IDA SDK.

 How to compile
 --------------